 Map this field to a column where payments and receipts appear together (receipts as negative and payments as positive).

-Below are some of the common types of statement layouts and how mapping can be processed in each case:
+For additional help on the mapping process, below are some of the common types of statement layouts and how mapping can be processed in each case:

 If you have one column showing money in and one column showing money out, you will need to map money in (a credit on a bank statement) to the Money in field and money out (a debit on a bank statement) to the Money out field.
 Ignore any unnecessary columns e.g. the balance.